 - App Dynamic Size

-- App is validated or not
+- Whether the app is validated or not

-- App is managed or not
+- Whether the app is managed or not

 When a device is considered infected by the Mobile Threat Defense solution:

 Access is granted when the device is remediated: